xelatihy/yocto-gl/readme.md

 become part of the Yocto/GL libraries.
 OpenGL support is enabled by defining the cmake option `YOCTO_OPENGL` and contained in the `yocto_gui` library.

+Furthermore, by defining the cmake option YOCTO_DENOISE, we support building an  app and a corresponding library that integrates Intel Open Image Denoise (see `apps/yimagedenoise`, `libs/yocto_denoise`).
+The Intel Open Image Denoise library is provided as a git submodule in `libs/yocto_denoise/ext`, so, when building with this option enabled, one must ensure that all the dependencies of Intel Open Image Denoise are installed on the host machine.
+See the [OIDN compilation instructions](https://github.com/OpenImageDenoise/oidn/blob/master/README.md) for more information.

 Finally, we optionally support the use of Intel's Embree for ray casting.
-At this point, we rely pon prebuilt binaries distributed by Intel.
+At this point, we rely on prebuilt binaries distributed by Intel.
 See the main CMake file for how to link to it.
 Embree support is enabled by defining the cmake option `YOCTO_EMBREE`.